cap-js/mcp-server/README.md

 ### CLI Usage

+You can also use the tools directly from the command line.

 ```sh
 npm i -g @cap-js/mcp-server
 ```

-This will provide the command `cds-mcp` to start the CAP MCP server.
+This will provide the command `cds-mcp`, with which you can invoke the tools directly as follows.

-For experimental purposes, you can also use the tools directly from the command line:

 ```sh
 # Search for CDS model definitions